 - the Gross Motor Function Classification System.
 “Using GMFCS helps determine the surgeries, treatments, therapies, and assistive technology likely to result in the best outcome for a child,” according to cerebralpalsy.org.

-Parents may begin to notice symptoms while their child is still a baby (see Identifying Cerebral Palsy in Infants); however, symptoms may not manifest for up to three years.
-Thus, it is important to speak to a lawyer when you first suspect that negligence may have caused your child’s injury.
-Attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office with any questions you may have.
+Parents may begin to notice CP symptoms while their child is still a baby (see Identifying Cerebral Palsy in Infants); however, symptoms may not manifest for up to three years.
+Thus, it’s important to speak to a cerebral palsy lawyer when you first suspect that negligence may have caused your child’s injury.
+Birth injury attorney Chris Mellino welcomes you to contact our Cleveland office with any questions you may have.

-When our firm handles birth injury cases, we have many goals.
-First, we want to make sure that the family has the financial resources to maximize the child’s ability to function in the world.
+When the attorneys at Mellino Law Firm handle birth injury cases such as a cerebral palsy lawsuit, we have many goals.
+First, we want to make sure the family has the financial resources to maximize the child’s ability to function in the world.
 This includes access to specialists and any medical equipment that he or she may need.

-At the same time, we seek accountability from negligent medical professionals.
-When handling medical malpractice claims, we strive to create institutional changes to make sure that other Cleveland, Ohio, families don’t have to deal with the devastating consequences associated with cerebral palsy.
+At the same time, we seek accountability from negligent healthcare providers.
+When handling medical malpractice claims, we strive to create institutional changes to ensure that other Cleveland, Ohio, families don’t have to deal with the devastating consequences associated with cerebral palsy.

-Though a mistake can lead to severe brain damage and sometimes cause cerebral palsy, medical malpractice is not always to blame.
+That being said, a medical mistake can cause severe brain damage and cerebral palsy, but medical malpractice is not always to blame.

 In the last three decades, we have established a network of resources to help analyze cases and to ensure that our clients get full compensation for their injuries.
 By only accepting a few cases at a time, our cerebral palsy attorneys are able to fully investigate your claim.
-If your child’s cerebral palsy was caused by the negligence of a doctor or other medical professional, we will work to pursue the maximum compensation for your child’s lifelong care and treatment.
+If your child’s cerebral palsy was caused by a birth injury due to the negligence of a doctor or other medical professional, we will work to pursue the maximum compensation for your child’s lifelong care and treatment.